Frederick Arthur MacKenzie: Religious persecution in Russia

 In 1930, MacKenzie published a book about religious persecution during the Bolshevism in Russia.
 In the preface of the book, he pointed out that the book was "a record, a protest, and an appeal".

 The book is mainly based on the personal experiences of the author, who was in the Soviet State from 1921 until 1924.
 After that, he was established in Stockholm and he visited frequently Finland, Estonia, and Latvia, trying to keep in touch with the Russian situation.

 As the Daily Mail took a strong position against Bolshevism in Russia, MacKenzie preferred not to be a correspondent of them for that research.
 Instead, he contacted Edward Price Bell of the Chicago Daily News, and Lord Beaverbrook and R. D. Blurnfeld of the Daily Express.
 This partnership allows him to visit Moscow for the winter, and he stayed there for many years.

-Anti-Japanese accusations
+Criticism

-After writing Tragedy of Korea, critics attacked MacKenzie as exaggerating facts.
-He was also signaled as "anti-Japanese".
-He answered the critics saying:
+After writing Tragedy of Korea, critics alleged MacKenzie was exaggerated and accused him of being "anti-Japanese".
+He responded by writing: